Vince-0/AI_Coding/README.md

 I included a [.augment](https://github.com/Vince-0/webrtc-chrome/tree/8f00e5f462bedeb7271dbe8a935ecbc9ce129520/.augment) folder in the project root directory to direct Augment Code behavior.

-Together with "Agent" mode chat prompts like
+Together with "Agent" mode chat prompts like:

+I would still have to often prompt for instructions like, update the README, the current checkpoint is in fact, ask any questions to elaborate and clarify implemenation.

 --